anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 <a name="2.6"></a>
 ## 2.6 Entry & Exit Criteria
 **Entry criteria**: Before entering into NFVI certification, NFVI needs to satisfy the following requirements as entry pass:
+* Design & Requirements
+  * Design, Configuration, Features, SLAs, and Capability documentation complete
+  * Users stories / Adherence to CNTT Model principles and guidelines
+  * Chosen Reference Architecture Matches a Reference Architecture from the product catalog
+* Environment
+  * Lab assets/resources and respective software revision levels are specified, with confirmation of compatibility across external systems
+  * Tenant needs identified
+  * All connectivity, network, image, VMs, delivered with successful pairwise tests
+  * Lab instrumented for proper monitoring
-* Lab Requirements*: The NFVI lab needs to be setup according to RA1/RA2 as defined by CNTT and should be in the required state.
+  * Lab needs to be setup according to RA1/RA2 as defined by CNTT and should be in the NFVI required state.
+* Planning & Delivery
+  * Kickoff / Acceptance Criteria reviews performed
+  * Delivery commitments, timelines, and cadence accepted
+  * Confirm backward compatability across software/flavor revision levels
+* Data/VNFs/Security
+  * Images, Heat Templates, Preload Sheets available
+  * Images uploaded to tenant space
+  * External system test data needs identified
+  * Owners (NFVI, VNF, PTL, etc) documented
+  * Security Compliance Satisfied (Refer to CNTT Chapter XXXX Security for additional tests, scans, and vulnerabilities validations)
+* Test Case Contributions
+  * VNF Developer/Supplier validations to be performed documented and supplied
+  * NFVI validations to be performed supplied (e.g. echo, manifest)
+  * Test to ensure users are added and have correct privileges for the tenant
+  * Test to ensure quota against submitted request for the respective tenant
+  * Test to ensure custom flavours against submitted request for respective tenants

 **Exit criteria**: NFVI certification testing should completed with following exit criteria:
 * All mandatory test cases should pass.